LaravelDaily/laravel-tips/Routing.md

             abort(403);
         }

-        // User confirmed by clikcing on the email
+        // User confirmed by clicking on the email
         $user->delete();

         return redirect()->route('home');